No Mean Feat: Simple, Strong Baselines for Context Compression

-\autoref{tab:primary_results_hybrid_transpose} shows our main results.
-We demonstrate the robustness and generality of our findings by comparing six different models, spanning three model families and four model scales: Llama3.2-1B~\citep{grattafiori2024llama}, Gemma2-2b~\citep{team2024gemma}, and Qwen3-0.6/1.7/4/8B~\citep{yang2025qwen3}.
+\autoref{tab:primary_results_hybrid_transpose} presents benchmark results across all models and compression ratios.
 We show the average $F_1$ scores over all six evaluation datasets.
-Below the results table, we provide bar charts that summarize the results along specific dimensions that emphasize trends.
-The bar charts show the teacher-normalized $F_1$ metric averaged across all models and datasets to get a single aggregated result per method.
-We provide the teacher model's performance with the original context ("Original") and without context at all ("No Ctx").
-In between we report the results for different compression ratios and for both the single- and multi-ratio training schemes.
+Bar charts below the table summarize results as teacher-normalized $F_1$ averaged across all models and datasets, showing the teacher with full context (``Original''), without context (``No Ctx''), and the compressors at each ratio under single- and multi-ratio training.

-Our mean-pooling method is consistently better than both the standard (causal) compression tokens architecture and the bidirectional variation.
-Simply adding bidirectional attention between the compression tokens dramatically improves performance.
-Comparing the single-ratio models to the multi-ratio models, we see that the bidirectional compression tokens approach significantly benefits from multi-ratio training, while for the mean-pooling approach a trade-off clearly exists.
-This is potentially because the bidirectional approach has a clear signal about the target compression ratio -- the forward attention allows each time step to be aware of the total length of the compressed output.
-Without this, the model must produce a one-size-fits-all representation in each time step.
-Lastly, while we do see a performance drop in the multi-ratio setting at $128\times$ for all methods, it must be taken in the context of the already relatively low performance retention at that ratio.